-Fundamentally, the BO&C information stored on the register is not publicly available and the JFSC has confirmed in the FAQs for TCSPs that the information collected will be stored on a secure and private register held by the Companies Registry.
-Pursuant to Jersey's agreement with the United Kingdom BO&C information will only be exchanged with law enforcement authorities (which includes tax authorities) for the law enforcement purposes of the prevention of corruption, money laundering, terrorism financing, financing of the proliferation of weapons of mass destruction and other serious and organised crime.
+The BO&C information stored on the register is not publicly available and the JFSC has confirmed in the FAQs for TCSPs that the information collected will be stored on a secure and private register held by the Companies Registry.

+Pursuant to Jersey's agreement with the United Kingdom, BO&C information will only be exchanged with law enforcement authorities (which includes tax authorities) for the law enforcement purposes of the prevention of corruption, money laundering, terrorism financing, financing of the proliferation of weapons of mass destruction and other serious and organised crime.
 In other words, the parameters for exchange are limited to these matters.

-Who is a beneficial owner and controller?
+Who is a Beneficial Owner and Controller?

-This is not always a straight forward question.
-Jersey follows the Financial Action Task Force ("FATF") standards and interpretation in respect of BO&C as outlined in section 4 of the AML Handbook applicable to all TCSPs.
+This is not always a straightforward question.
+Jersey follows the Financial Action Task Force (FATF) standards and interpretation in respect of BO&C as outlined in section 4 of the AML Handbook applicable to all TCSPs.

 The aim of the register is, where possible, to drill-down to individuals.
-For beneficial owners, whilst a case by case risk assessment is always required, a general threshold of a holding of 25% or more may be applied to Entities assessed as representing a lower risk.
-However, where the TCSP views the relationship as high risk (this is "high risk" from an AML perspective), the TCSP should consider registering the beneficial owner on the central register even though his or her interest is less than the 25% threshold.
-For controllers, although there are a number of interpretations, in Jersey the "three tier" approach documented in the AML Handbook is applied in all cases (notably tiers two and three for controllers).
-For ease of reference we set out below the three tier test for companies: - Each individual with a material controlling ownership interest in the capital of the company (through direct or indirect holdings of interests or voting rights) or who exerts control of the company through other ownership means. - To the extent that there is doubt as to whether the individuals exercising control through ownership are beneficial owners, or where no individual exerts control through ownership, any other individual exercising control over the company through other means (e.g. control over the appointment and removal of directors). - Where no individual is otherwise identified under this section, individuals who exercise control of the company through positions held (who have and exercise strategic decision taking powers or have and exercise executive control through senior management positions).
+For beneficial owners, whilst a case-by-case risk assessment is always required, a general threshold of a holding of 25 per cent or more may be applied to Entities assessed as representing a lower risk.
+However, where the TCSP views the relationship as high risk (this is 'high risk' from an AML perspective), the TCSP should consider registering the beneficial owner on the central register even though his or her interest is less than the 25 per cent threshold.

+For controllers, although there are a number of interpretations, in Jersey the 'three tier' approach documented in the AML Handbook is applied in all cases (notably tiers two and three for controllers).
+For ease of reference we set out below the three tier test for companies:

+- Each individual with a material controlling ownership interest in the capital of the company (through direct or indirect holdings of interests or voting rights) or who exerts control of the company through other ownership means. - To the extent that there is doubt as to whether the individuals exercising control through ownership are beneficial owners, or where no individual exerts control through ownership, any other individual exercising control over the company through other means (e.g. control over the appointment and removal of directors). - Where no individual is otherwise identified under this section, individuals who exercise control of the company through positions held (who have and exercise strategic decision taking powers or have and exercise executive control through senior management positions).

-For many structures the analysis and completion of the C17S (or equivalent depending on the Entity) was straight forward and this will also be the case for the completion of the C17A on any change in BO&C going forward.
-However, for other structures the position may be more complex, requiring an analysis of the factual position relating to controllers and positions held.
-About Ogier Ogier is a professional services firm with the knowledge and expertise to handle the most demanding and complex transactions and provide expert, efficient and cost-effective services to all our clients.
-We regularly win awards for the quality of our client service, our work and our people.
-Disclaimer This client briefing has been prepared for clients and professional associates of Ogier.
-The information and expressions of opinion which it contains are not intended to be a comprehensive study or to provide legal advice and should not be treated as a substitute for specific advice concerning individual situations.
-Regulatory information can be found under Legal Notice Meet the Author
+For many structures, the analysis and completion of the C17S (or equivalent depending on the Entity) was straight forward and this will also be the case for the completion of the C17A on any change in BO&C going forward.
+However, for other structures the position was and may continue to be more complex, requiring an analysis of the factual position relating to controllers and positions held.